logeyG/campspot-GetAvailableCampsites/README.md

 2. Navigate to `C:\Program Files (x86)\Microsoft Visual Studio [VS Version #]\Common7\IDE\CommonExtensions\Microsoft\TestWindow`
 3. run `Vstest.console.exe ~\GetAvailableCampsites.Test.Release\Release\GetAvailableCampsites.Test.dll`

+Alternatively, these can both be run from Visual Studio by downloading the source code and opening the solution.

 ## b.
 A high-level description of your approach to solving the problem
 My solution was designed specifically to be used as a web service.
 I have included all the models within the request for ease of use and code readability.
 The main method that is called is the following:
 ```C#